.

 • Research and evaluate potential LIS software vendors and LIS systems.

-• Send out Request for Proposals (RFPs) and evaluate responses.
+• Send out Requests for Proposals (RFPs) and evaluate responses.

-• Conduct LIS system software demos, and review LIS company presentations.
+• Conduct LIS system demos and review LIS company presentations.

 • Select the LIS system and negotiate contract terms.